Neo802/Neo802/README.md

 - 👋 Hi, I’m Albert, alias Neo
-- 🌱 C Programming Family and Machine Code are the best
+- 🌱 C Language Family and Machine Code are the best
 - 👀 I’m looking to unlock my potential
 - 💞️ I’m looking to create stunning projects
 - 📫 How to reach me: PM on Github